AlexArchive/c6-equivalents-in-c5/README.md

 ```
 C# 5:

-As far as I know, there is no direct equivilanet.
+As far as I know, there is no direct equivalent.
 (You should feel to correct this section if I am wrong.)

 ## Null-conditional operator